anicholakos/complete_fxos_tutorial/source/episode09.rst

 What we shall write is a mobile application that will allow us browse through the files that are present on the different storage areas of the device.
-These different storage areas include the SDCard, pictures, videos and music.
+These different storage areas include the SD card, pictures, videos, and music.
 It will give you enough information to see how to access the files, get the file metadata.
 The episode does not cover how to write or create new files but the Storage API does provide that facility too, should you need that in your